 Discarding Bacon Grease

 Bacon grease will harden when it cools.
 The easiest cleanup is to allow the fat to harden and then use a paper towel or rubber spatula to knock it into the trash.
 If you don't want to wait for it to cool naturally, there is a quick clean up method you can try.
 Line a small cup with heavy-duty foil.
 Carefully pour the bacon fat into the cup while the fat is hot and place it in the freezer.
 When the bacon fat is frozen, you can save it for recipes or fry food with it.
-Or simply throw it away by folding the foil around the solidified fat and discarding it in the trash.
+Or throw it away by folding the foil around the solidified fat and discarding it in the trash.

 Never pour hot bacon fat down the drain, even if you have a garbage disposal.
 As it cools, it will harden and clog the pipes.
 Running water isn't enough to dislodge this grease.
 Bacon fat, like the fat of other animals, can also turn rancid which is not a smell you want emanating from your kitchen sink.
-You should also never use any type of meat or meat product in compost because the meat could contain pathogens that the compost may not be hot enough to kill.
+You should also never use any meat or meat product in compost because the meat could contain pathogens that the compost may not be hot enough to kill.
 Composting with meat can also attract predatory animals which can pose a danger to small children and house pets.